-Humphreys University has developed a book voucher program to assist students who are eligible for financial aid with the purchase of books and supplies.
+Humphreys University has developed a book voucher program to help students eligible for financial aid purchase books and supplies.
 Book vouchers allow students to charge their student account for the costs of required books and basic supplies for registered courses.
-Students with expected excess financial aid, usually from a combination of grants and or loans funds, may be eligible for a book voucher.
-These funds are not additional financial aid granted to students solely for the purpose of purchasing books.
+Students with expected excess financial aid, usually from a combination of grants and or loan funds, may be eligible for a book voucher.
+These funds are not additional financial aid granted to students solely to purchase books.
 Not all students are eligible for a book voucher.

-An authorized amount will be determined based on the student's financial aid eligibility, units enrolled, and tuition charge at the time the student submits a book voucher request.
+An authorized amount will be determined based on the student's financial aid eligibility, credits enrolled, and tuition charge at the time the student submits a book voucher request.
 The requested amount and authorized amount may differ.
-The authorized amount is the amount the student is able to use to purchase required books, basic supplies, and tools for registered courses.
+The authorized amount is the amount the student can use to purchase required books, basic supplies, and tools for registered courses.

 If the student chooses to utilize a book voucher to obtain books and supplies, the Department of Education has indicated that the institution does not need to obtain written authorization to credit the student's account with Title IV funds for books and supplies.
 The student may opt out of the above process implemented by Humphreys University by not requesting a book voucher.
 A book voucher is funded through a student's financial aid package.
 The student's account will only be charged for the costs of the books charged, reducing the amount of any financial aid refund that the student may receive for the quarter.